Furious (film): Marketing

-Well Go USA has acquired North American rights to the Russian historical action epic Furious, which is being sold in Berlin by Central Partnership, French-speaking countries (Acteurs Auteurs Associes) and Spain (Mediaset).
+Well Go USA acquired North American rights to the Russian historical action epic Furious, which is being sold in Berlin by Central Partnership, French-speaking countries (Acteurs Auteurs Associes) and Spain (Mediaset).

 In April 2018, TGV Cinemas was licensed to screen the movie in its Malaysian cinemas.
-Same Year on 17 August, It Distributed by CJ CGV In Vietnam Nationwide Cinemas, also Released in Taiwan (Via GaragePlay on 11 May), Japan & South Korea.
-However, Released in Singapore, Indonesia will be stay tuned.

 Reception

-The film was made with a budget of 360 million rubles and was very successful at the box office, earning 30 million rubles on its day of screening and 261 million its first weekend.
+The film was made with a budget of 360 million rubles and was very successful at the box office, earning 30 million rubles on its opening day and 261 million its first weekend.
 The film's total revenue is estimated at 606 million rubles.